 As a discreet, non-invasive means to screen and monitor breast tissue, Digital Infrared Imaging (DII) provides a proven adjunct to existing Mammograms.

 Using Thermography, DII can pick up subtle changes in circulation patterns within the breast tissue, associated with ‘unusual’ activity, in it’s earliest stages.
-Whilst it does not ‘diagnose’ – it is nonetheless a proven, safe, non-invasive way to monitor a client’s condition.
-It is also provides an alternative way for those women who want or need to have their breasts regularly monitored, but who do not wish to undergo a Mammogram every time.
+Whilst DII does not itself ‘diagnose’ – it is nonetheless a proven, safe, non-invasive way to monitor a client’s condition.
+It additionally provides an alternative way for those women who want, or need, to have their breasts regularly monitored – but who do not wish to undergo a Mammogram every time